25 Small, Interesting Cultural Differences Between France and the USA

 Recent legislation in the European Union is mandating that all single-use plastic water bottles must have the bottle cap attached – it cannot completely detach.

-This is to combat plastic waste and littering, which is a noble goal, but it is a little bit of an adjustment when you’re trying to take a drink and the cap is hitting your nose or cheek.
+This is to combat plastic waste and littering, which is a noble goal, but it is a little bit of an adjustment when you’re trying to take a drink and the cap is hitting your nose or cheek!

-Bathrooms are fairly hit and miss in France – sometimes they are free, but frequently they cost anywhere from €0.50 to €1.
+Bathrooms are fairly hit and miss in France – sometimes they are free, but sometimes they cost anywhere from €0.50 to €1.
 Sometimes you can pay with card and other times you’ll need coins, so it’s a good idea to keep some change with you just in case.

 3. Ice Cubes are Rare

-If you’re sitting down to a meal at a restaurant and order a soda or water, its very rare to be given ice cubes with your beverage (honestly, I can’t think of a single time I’ve been served ice cubes).
+If you’re sitting down to a meal at a restaurant and order a soda or water, it’s very rare to be given ice cubes with your beverage (honestly, I can’t think of a single time I’ve been served ice cubes).

 4. AC Is Not a Given